 Understanding Insurance & Additional Warranties

-When it comes to choosing additional insurance on top of your car loan, be sure to understand what these forms of insurance actually cover, how that could benefit you, and if the car insurance provider on the vehicle already covers (at a better price) items the additional insurance says it covers.
-Here are a couple of forms of insurance to look out for that could save you money incase unplanned accidents or damage occur:
+When it comes to choosing additional insurance, be sure to understand what these forms of insurance actually cover.
+Also, understand how it could benefit you.
+Then, see if the vehicle's overall insurance plan already covers (at a better price) items detailed in the additional insurance.
+Here are a couple of forms of insurance that could save you money in case unplanned accidents or damage occur:

 Gap insurance protects you financially when you owe money on a depreciated vehicle.
 It is needed if you would owe more on the car than the re-sale once you drive off the lot.
 For example, if you are still making payments on your car loan, and you get into an accident that totals out your car, Gap insurance could make up the difference of what you owe on your car note, based on the value of your car at the time of the accident.